Hacker-s-PlayStation/PlayStation4-Hacking-Guideline-ENG/2_methodology/Library.md

     - Offset that should be set after adding the section header later.
     - Strangely, `sprx` didn't use section header, but we need to add some sections so that other program can load them.
 - `Number of program headers`
-    - Number of program headers.
-Just adjust it by number we add or subtract.
+    - Just adjust it as much as we add or subtract it.
 - `Number of section headers`
-    - Number of section headers.
-Just increase it later as much as we add it.
+    - Just increase it as much as we add it later.

 ### 3.5.
 Craft Program Header